LorenzCronenberg/profile/README.md

-This is a simple version of my personal landing page.
+Hi there, I am Lorenz - a creative full-stack-developer based in Berlin!

-The page has a very simple structure.
-Each part of the page is one card, a top card consisting of the name, an avatar and a short bio.
-In the main section are my three passions.
-At the bottom is footer linking to my Social Media.
+This is my personal landing page.
+My portfolio skills are Ruby, Rails, JavaScript (in progress), HTML, CSS and many more.
+Further, my landing page shows the projects I have been working on in the past with links to the respective web page and Github repo.
+This page gives you the opportunity to convince yourself of my coding skills and contact me if you are interested in working together.
+I am looking forward to hearing from you!